MattTW/BlinkMonitorProtocol/README.md

 * **Auth Token** - authentication of API calls is done by passing a TOKEN_AUTH header.
 The auth token is provided in the response to a successful login.
 * **Account** - An account corresponds to a single set of login credentials.
 The AccountID is returned in a successful login response.
 * **Client** - a unique client/app to the account.
 A single account may have many client apps.
 Clients determined as new by Blink will generate an out of band PIN OTP workflow.
 The clientID is returned in a successful login response.
 * **Network** - A single account may have many networks.
-A network corresponds conceptually to a Blink Synch module, which in turn may have one or more cameras associated to it.
+A network corresponds conceptually to a Blink Synch module.
 An account could have multiple networks/synch modules - e.g. multiple sites/homes.
-Information about the Networks and Synch Modules associated with an account is currently returned in the homescreen call.
+Network ID's and Synch Module information associated with an account is currently returned in the homescreen call.
+* **Camera** A network/synch module may have one or more cameras.
+Camera ID information is currently returned in the homescreen call.

 ### Authentication